 Insurance contract liabilities towards outstanding claims are made for all claims intimated to the Group and still unpaid at the consolidated statement of financial position date, in addition for claims incurred but not reported.
 The unearned premium considered in the insurance contract liabilities comprise the estimated proportion of the gross premiums written which relates to the periods of insurance subsequent to the consolidated statement of financial position date.
-This provision computed using mathematical models to spread premium written evenly over period of coverage and are equal or higher than the minimum stipulated in the United Arab Emirates (UAE) Insurance Companies law.
+This provision is computed using mathematical models to spread the premium written.